 You’ve installed a new air conditioner, and your circuit breakers trip each time you turn on the air conditioner.
 So, what's the problem?
 Circuit breakers trip and shut off electrical flow because a circuit is overloaded.

-The reality is electric panels need to be upgraded every 25-40 years.
+The reality is that electric panels need to be upgraded every 25-40 years.
 If your home is still using an old electric panel, it won't be able to handle new appliances.

 This is because an old electric panel doesn't have the capacity to handle too much electricity.